-Interviews were conducted with the Procurement Card Program Administrator of the Department of Finance and Budget and the Assistant Director of Administration of the Fiscal Office Accounting Department to gain an understanding of the procurement card program, processes, and control environment.
+Interviews were conducted with the Purchasing Director of the Department of Finance and Budget to gain an understanding of the procurement card program, processes, and control environment.

 A cardholder and user ID listing generated from the U.S. Bank system was obtained and filtered for active cards.
 All active cardholders were reviewed to confirm that they were active employees per Banner.
-The U.S. Bank user ID listing was filtered for users with high level permissions and reviewed for reasonableness.
+All active cardholders were contacted to verify that the correct card was in their possession.
+The U.S. Bank user ID listing was obtained and all user permissions were reviewed for reasonableness.